bita/portfolio/README.md

 # portfolio
-angular base portfolio with firebase and https://newsapi.org this is a test project and will be update over developing
+angular base portfolio with firebase and https://newsapi.org this is a test project and will be updated over developing
 # AngularPortfolio

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.